perkeep/perkeep/doc/server-config.md

 This page documents the simple configuration mode.

-If you visit your Camlistore server's /setup page (by default, at http://localhost:3179/setup) you can modify the config file from your web browser and restart the server.

 # Configuration Keys & Values

 **Note,** if you can't find what you're looking for here, check the API docs: [/pkg/types/serverconfig](https://camlistore.org/pkg/types/serverconfig/).